New York removes term ‘incorrigible’ from education law - NewsBreak

 New York removes term ‘incorrigible’ from education law

-Legislation S.6744/A.7981 specifically prohibits discrimination, intimidation and retaliation against school students who file a complaint or exercise their right or private action against such schools.
+Legislation S.6744/A.7981 specifically prohibits discrimination, intimidation, and retaliation against school students who file a complaint or exercise their right of private action against such schools.

 “It is essential that New York’s educational institutions are places where all students, no matter how they look or express themselves, can pursue their fullest potential free from bias and intimidation,” Governor Hochul said in a press release.
 “In New York, our diversity is our strength, and this legislation will help ensure that young women, especially young women of color, are not stigmatized by this outdated term and are protected from abuses of power.”Copyright 2022 Nexstar Media Inc. All rights reserved.
 This material may not be published, broadcast, rewritten, or redistributed.